 These are suggested template documents to be used as part of your record keeping for maintenance activities (see Section 3).
-If maintenance activities are recorded via a different method/records system, please ensure all activities relevant to your supply listed below are captured
+If maintenance activities are recorded via a different method/records system, please ensure all activities listed below are captured (with the exception of filters and UV disinfection - only applicable if in place).